tinythings/sysinspect/docs/eventsensors/menotify.rst

         Returns PackageKit package history converted to JSON-compatible Lua tables.
 This is meant for polling scripts that want to detect package installs, removals, upgrades, or other recent transactions.

+    ``packagekit.packages()``
+        Returns the current installed-package snapshot known to PackageKit.
+        This is useful for scripts that want to diff installed packages across polling cycles and emit add/remove events.

 Event Shape
 -----------